-Throughout this text, digraph will denote directed multigraph, that is a graph with directed edges, loops and multiple edges allowed.
+Throughout this text, digraph will denote directed multigraph; that is a graph with directed edges, loops and multiple edges allowed.
 If G is a digraph, V(G) denotes its set of vertices, E(G) its set of edges.
 By writing e = uv (or e = (u, v)) we mean that e is one of possibly many edges starting at u and ending at v.

-Let us also agree that group will always refer to an abelian group, that is one with commutative operation.
+Let us also agree that group will always mean an abelian group; that is a group with commutative operation (written as +).